 Maria Seppälä (b.1976) is a culture journalist and a documentary film director whose career frequently takes her abroad to investigate social problems and issues surrounding refugees.

 Meeri Koutaniemi (b.1987) is a photographer whose pictures have captured women and minorities in over thirty countries across the world.
 Koutaniemi has won numerous prestigious awards, including the Daily Press series at the Visa pour L’Image festival in France.

-2016 Shortlisted for the Kanava Non-Fiction Award
+2016, Shortlisted for the Kanava Non-Fiction Prize

 “In the Land of the Finndians is the first book to tell the story of these people, the descendants of the Finns and the [North American] indigenous people.
 For this reason, Katja Kettu, Meeri Koutaniemi, Maria Seppälä’s work can rightly be called an act of culture.” – Aamulehti newspaper